by Brian Tomasik

 The above discussion is an empirical matter worth sorting out further.
 But regardless of the conclusion of those arguments, I still lean against ghostwriting.
 From my perspective, dishonesty anywhere is a threat to one's credibility everywhere.
 If you don't mention that you use ghostwriters and people find out, then people may begin to wonder what else you're hiding.

 On the other hand, I can understand the opposing viewpoint as well: A lot of other people use ghostwriting too, and one has to pick one's battles.
 Maybe opposing ghostwriting is not the most important battle to fight.

 Many of the observations in this essay are unoriginal and have their origins in the wisdom of many past generations.
 More proximately, Eliezer Yudkowsky and Carl Shulman both made a big difference to my views on honesty.
-I have been served well by following their advice.

 Appendix: Lie detectors